This Country's Leader Shut Down Democracy – With A Little Help From Facebook

 Advertisement

-Lim Cheavutha, who is in his 30s and speaks with an easy confidence, brags about the pageviews on Fresh News with the passion of a football coach obsessing about stats.
+Lim Cheavutha, who is in his thirties and speaks with an easy confidence, brags about the pageviews on Fresh News with the passion of a football coach obsessing about stats.
 The site combines the fast-breaking headlines of a newswire with a decidedly pro-government slant, and Lim says he’s so close to Hun Sen that they sometimes message about stories well past midnight.
 Asked about the growth of his site, he claims extraordinary numbers that are impossible to verify because the company is privately held — more than 10 million pageviews per month and 1,400 downloads of the app a day.
 (Cambodia has about 4.8 million Facebook users, according to a 2017 assessment.)

 Lim says he built Fresh News from scratch with just $10,000.
 His critics say this is untrue and that Hun Sen is simply bankrolling the site.
 (A spokesperson for the prime minister did not respond to requests for comment on the site’s ownership.)
 Lim insisted his site was independent — but then expressed pride in his cozy relationship with the prime minister and other ruling party officials.
 The opposition won’t return his messages, he said, though opposition officials told me they’d never heard from Lim.